buildingSMART-Finland/InfraModel/markdown/routeplanning.md

 - **\<Curve>**
 - **\<Spiral>**

-The horizontal alignment is a listing of consecutive dimensioning components, starting at the **staStart** of the parent **\<Alignment>**.
+The horizontal alignment is a listing of consecutive dimensioning components, starting at the **staStart**.
 The precise location of the elements is defined in terms of 2D coordinates.

 ![Horizontal geometry]({{figure Road_Line-curve-spiral.png}} "Horizontal geometry"){{figst horizontalgeometry}}